Graeme Beck, Writer/Director and DP, is a

 multi award winning Sydney based Freelance

-Graeme has won 12 Australian Cinematography
+12 Australian Cinematography Awards, 2

-Awards, two National Awards for Television
+National Awards for Television Commercials

-Award for Cinematography in a short film.
+Award for Cinematography in a Short Film.

 OLD FILM FACTS